stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.5.1, 2024-04-xx

-* Fixed: Peak Meter axis now behave as intended.
+* Fixed: Peak Meter axes now behave as intended.
 * Fixed: Sample rate initialization and Nyquist frequency marker display when the component is used in a popup window.

 v0.7.5.0, 2024-04-04